-- Having and maintaining a minimum Grade Point Average of 3.3 from the end of the spring semester of your
+- * Maintain a minimum Grade Point Average of 3.3 from the spring semester of the junior year through the entirety of the senior year

-- Securing a faculty advisor who is an anthropologist at UNC
+* Secure a faculty advisor who is an anthropologist at UNC.

 You may find it difficult to choose or settle upon a topic for research and writing.
 Students eager and qualified to pursue an honors thesis often begin with the question: “What can I possibly research or write about!?”
 Investigate possible subject areas and topics in several ways.
 A particularly memorable course, for instance, might be a source of ideas to explore further; you may have a class paper that could be expanded in depth, or a provocative topic or intellectual issue that remains of interest.